 Jeff B. Cohen

-An adrenaline junkie who loves junk food, Erin was born in the US to immigrant parents from Taiwan and raised in New Jersey.
+Erin Li was born in the US to immigrant parents from Taiwan and raised in New Jersey.
 She chased what she thought was the American Dream and worked on Wall Street before pursuing her passion for filmmaking.
-Her unique journey informs her films, which often explore the dark side of ambition.

-Erin's narrative films have been praised by Upworthy, Gizmodo, Vimeo (Staff Pick), SciFi Now, Huffington Post, Mitú, and curated by LACMA Young Directors Night, Killer Films, Comic-Con, Slamdance, Refinery 29, and SITGES.
+Erin's narrative films have been praised by Upworthy, Gizmodo, Vimeo (Staff Pick), SciFi Now, Mitú, and curated by LACMA Young Directors Night, Killer Films, Comic-Con, Slamdance, Refinery 29, and SITGES.
 She won the Mary Shelley Award at Other Worlds Austin for directing Kepler X-47 and her original vision and world-building.

-Erin has held directing fellowships with the FOX Filmmakers Lab, AFI Directing Workshop for Women, and Film Independent Project Involve.
-She recently shadowed producing director James Bamford on the CW series, ARROW.
+Erin has held directing fellowships with the FOX Filmmakers Lab, AFI DWW, and Film Independent Project Involve.
+She also shadowed producing director James Bamford on the CW series, ARROW.

 When not on set, Erin teaches at Chapman University and mentors with the Latino Film Institute's Youth Cinema Project.
 Erin is also bilingual (English and Mandarin Chinese) and enjoys traveling and short walks on the beach.